Theory of topological spin Josephson junctions: Fractional Spin Josephson Effect

 \subsection{Continuum Scenarios}

-In the low-energy continuum limit, both Eq.~\eqref{Eqn:HCriticalGeneral} and Eq.~\eqref{Eqn:HDeepGeneral} obey the PHS: $\{\mathcal{H}_\ssub{G}^\ssub{C}, \mathcal{C}_\ssub{C}\}=0$, $\mathcal{C}_\ssub{C}=\rho_x \mathcal{K}$ near the critical point and $\{\mathcal{H}_\ssub{G}^\ssub{D}, \mathcal{C}_\ssub{D}\}=0$, $\mathcal{C}_\ssub{D}=\rho_y \tau_y \mathcal{K}$ in the deep topological regime, which guarantees the crossings of MBSs and switches the parity of the ground state at $\phi=\pi/2$.
+In the low-energy continuum limit, both Eqs.~\eqref{Eqn:HCriticalGeneral} and \eqref{Eqn:HDeepGeneral} obey PHS: $\{\mathcal{H}_\textsc{g}^\textsc{c}, \mathcal{C}_\textsc{c}\}=0$, $\mathcal{C}_\textsc{c}=\rho_x \mathcal{K}$ near the critical point and $\{\mathcal{H}_\textsc{g}^\textsc{d}, \mathcal{C}_\textsc{d}\}=0$, $\mathcal{C}_\textsc{d}=\rho_y \tau_y \mathcal{K}$ in the deep topological regime, which guarantees the crossings of MBSs and switches the parity of the ground state at $\phi=\pi/2 + l\pi$.
 Additionally, as we have shown in Sec.~\ref{Sec:LowEnergy}, crossings at $\phi=l \pi/2$ are protected by the eTRS of Eq.~\eqref{Eqn:HDeepGeneral} in the deep topological regime, which is indeed equivalent to JJs attached to the edge of QSH insulators.
-Therefore, adiabatically advancing the spin twisting angle $\phi$ will pump each ABS into the bulk and lead to dissipative current with trivial periodicity, as displayed in Fig.~\ref{Fig:Spectrum}(b)(d).
-Nonetheless, when the system is tuned close to the critical point where the eTRS is broken, there are anti-crossings at $\phi=l \pi/2$ in Fig.~\ref{Fig:Spectrum}(a)(c), with the exception of $\phi=\pi/2$ crossing protected by Majorana PHS.
-Under this circumstance, every ABSs are detached from the bulk and give rise to dissipationless spin current with $\mathbb{Z}_2$ periodicity.
+Therefore, adiabatically advancing the spin twisting angle $\phi$ will pump each ABS into the bulk and lead to dissipative current with trivial periodicity, as displayed in Figs.~\ref{Fig:Spectrum}(b) and \ref{Fig:Spectrum}(d).
+Nonetheless, when the system is tuned close to the critical point where the eTRS is broken, there are anti-crossings at $\phi=l \pi/2$ in Figs.~\ref{Fig:Spectrum}(a) and \ref{Fig:Spectrum}(c), with the exception of the low-energy crossings (dashed circles) at $\phi=\pi/2 + l\pi$ that are still protected by the Majorana PHS.
+Under this circumstance, every ABS is detached from the bulk and give rise to dissipationless spin current with $\mathbb{Z}_2$ periodicity.